The Case for Cardinality Lower Bounds: Preliminaries

-Moreover, query $Q$ is acyclic if its relations $R_1, \ldots, R_n$ can be placed on the nodes of a tree such that, for each variable $X_i \in \Vars(Q)$, the set of tree nodes containing $X_i$ forms a connected component.
-In addition, $Q$ is called \emph{Berge-acyclic} if it is acyclic and any two relations share at most one variable.
-For instance, the three-way joins $J_1$ and $J_2$ are Berge-acyclic, yet $J_3$ is cyclic:
+Query $Q$ is acyclic if its relations $R_1, \ldots, R_n$ can be placed on the nodes of a tree such that, for each variable $X_i \in \Vars(Q)$, the set of tree nodes containing $X_i$ forms a connected component.
+For instance, the three-way joins $J_1$ and $J_2$ are acyclic,\footnote{Even Berge-acyclic, since every two relations share at most one variable.} yet $J_3$ is cyclic:

-In this work, we focus solely on full Berge-acyclic conjunctive queries, with the additional restriction that joins are over the same join key.
-Notably, this is the case for many subexpressions of the well-known benchmarks, such as JOB~\cite{job, joblight} and \stats{}~\cite{stats-ceb}.
+In this work, we focus solely on inner and outer joins on single keys.
+Notably, this is the case for many subexpressions of the well-studied benchmarks, such as JOB~\cite{job, joblight} and \stats{}~\cite{stats-ceb}.

+\sparagraph{Join Pool.} We refer to a join pool as a set of attributes that are joined over in the same query, e.g., the \texttt{userid} across all tables of a social network schema.
+Join pools can be discovered either directly from the schema or, in its absence, dynamically as the query workload is running.
+This definition will prove helpful when introducing the heavy partition in \secref{subsec:heavy-partition}.

-\sparagraph{Degree Sequences \& Vectors.} The degree sequence from $X$ to $Y$ in relation $R$ is the sequence $\deg(Y | X) \triangleq (d_1, \ldots, d_N)$, constructed as follows: Compute the domain of $X$, $\Dom(R.X) = \{x_1, \ldots, x_N\}$, and denote by $d_i = |\sigma_{X = x_i}(\Pi_{XY}(R))|$ the degree, i.e., the frequency, of $x_i$, and sort the values in \emph{ascending} order $d_1 \leq \ldots \leq d_n$; note that, in \lpbound{}, the degrees are in descending order.
+\sparagraph{Degree Sequences \& Vectors.} The degree sequence from $X$ to $Y$ in relation $R$ is the sequence $\deg(Y | X) \triangleq (d_1, \ldots, d_N)$, constructed as follows: Compute the domain of $X$, $\Dom(R.X) = \{x_1, \ldots, x_N\}$, and denote by $d_i = |\sigma_{X = x_i}(\Pi_{XY}(R))|$ the degree, i.e., the frequency, of $x_i$, and sort the values in \emph{ascending} order $d_1 \leq \ldots \leq d_N$; note that, in \lpbound{}, the degrees are in descending order.
 When $|X| \leq 1$, we call the degree sequence \emph{simple}, and when $XY = \Attrs(R)$, we say the degree sequence is \emph{full}, and denote it by $\deg_R(\ast | X)$; we will skip the subscript when it is clear from the context.
 As constrained by our supported query type (see the above paragraph), we will be using only simple full degree sequences.

 \sparagraph{$\ell_p$-Norms.} Instead of storing the degree sequences themselves, we will be storing simple statistics related to them, namely $\ell_p$-norms.
 The advantage of operating on norms is that we have to store only a few bytes per relation; in addition, $\ell_p$-norms capture surprisingly well the skew of the degree sequence.
 Formally, the $\ell_p$-norm of a sequence $d = (d_1, d_2, \ldots)$ is $\|d\|_p \triangleq (\sum_{i} d_i^p)^{1/p}$, where $p \in (0, \infty]$.
 Note that as $p$ goes to $\infty$, the value of the norms decreases and converges to $\max_{i} d_i$.
 Finally, notice that the $\ell_p$-norms are invariant to the order of the elements in the underlying sequence.
 In addition, as a syntactic sugar, we introduce $\ell_{-\infty} \triangleq \min_{i} d_i$.
 Usually, this is 1, yet there are relations in the benchmarks where this is larger, e.g., \texttt{movie\_info\_idx}'s \texttt{movie\_id} key-column in the IMDb dataset~\cite{job}.